-In anticipation of summer and some possible weekend escapes, I’ve started to dream of some of the best places to visit in California.
-For as many adventures had around the state, there are still so many destinations I’ve yet to discover.
+These are the best places to visit in California and the must-see places in 2022.
 California is home to truly everything — a stunning coastline, national parks, and incredible cities.

 1. Yosemite National Park

 Hands down my favorite destination in California is Yosemite National Park.
 Yosemite is one of those places that once you’ve been, you’ll be itching to return.
 The draw and lure of the valley is hard to describe — it feels like you’re a world away from everyone else.

 It’s the perfect destination for a day trip or an overnighter if you can grab nearby accommodations or one of the rentals in the park.
 From day hikes to bicycling the valley floor, it’s one place you don’t want to miss.